 Exciting News for Redeemer UMC!

 Reverend Jim has accepted assignment for an extended interim basis!
-His presence has been a blessing from God these past 3 months, and his guidance and advice through these uncertain times has kept our body vibrant.
+His presence has been a blessing from God, and his guidance and advice through these uncertain times has kept our body vibrant.
 The care of individuals both within the church and within our community continues with fervor!
-Reverend Jim has been posting facebook "mini-sermons" as uplifting reminders that God is still in charge.
+Rev. Jim's weekly on-line services are uplifting reminders that God is still in charge.
 Join us in rejoicing in his willingness to serve!

 Listen to Rev Jim's messages Here! ->

-Services will be on-line (via our Facebook page) through May 30.
+Advent Services will be on-line (via our Facebook page).

 As everyone is aware, our community is facing a serious health concern.
 At this time our Bishop has recommended we play our role in keeping our town and congregants safe by temporarily suspending in-person Sunday Morning services.
 Because of this, Redeemer UMC is looking for creative ways to worship and serve!
 If you have ideas or would like to take part in the digital conversation, let us know!

-For visitors or members who are checking this page for the latest information, Redeemer will NOT be meeting for Sunday worship service through the month of May.
+For visitors or members who are checking this page for the latest information, Redeemer will NOT be meeting for Sunday worship service through the remainder of 2020.
 Please keep checking here for updates.

 Reverend Jim is holding office hours by Zoom, Skype, FaceTime and that old thing we call the telephone!
 Contact him directly to make an appointment.